 Enjoy Miltenberg on the Main

 Seldom does a city inspire us as quickly as Miltenberg am Main in Churfranken in the north of Bavaria.
 Anyone who has been following our blog for a long time knows that we love regions and cities with flair.
 We like to vacation in a wine region in Germany.
 Miltenberg in Franken offers exactly that.
-A place for connoisseurs located in the middle of the wine region of Churfranken am Main.
-Surrounded by vineyards, Miltenberg can boast a completely preserved old town.
-In this the half-timbered houses go back to the Middle Ages.
+A place for connoisseurs, located in the middle of the wine region of Churfranken am Main.
+Surrounded by vineyards, Miltenberg boasts a completely preserved old town.
+The half-timbered houses in this area date back to the Middle Ages.
+The old town of Miltenberg is on the left bank of the Main at the knee of the Main square between Spessart and Odenwald.
+Miltenberg bought the districts on the right bank of the Main at the beginning of the 20th century.
+To this day, this district is known as Großheubach.

 Enjoying tours in and around Miltenberg am Main

-We set out to explore the half-timbered city on the Main.
-Miltenberg has never fallen victim to a conflagration.
-Therefore, on our tour through the old town, we see how the first half-timbered houses were built: solid and stable.
+We set off to explore the half-timbered town on the Main.
+Miltenberg never died in a conflagration.
+Therefore, on our tour of the old town, we see how the first half-timbered houses were built: solid and stable.
+You should take your time for a stroll through Miltenberg am Main.
+The details of this city make a walk an experience.
+Richly painted facades, door frames with carvings, beautifully decorated fountains and staircases always open up new insights into the history of the city.

 Book one of the hotels here * in Miltenberg on the Main